praveen576232/Django/README.md

 backend -django
 database  -sqllite3

-#project info
+#admin info
+url is = '/admin'
+username = admin
+password = admin

+#Note
-(just a note) :when you merage table cell. first you have to select a cell by clicking select cell button than click on the cell and go on  (same aplays to change font weigth).
+when you merage table cell. first you have to select a cell by clicking select cell button than click on the cell and go on  (same aplays to change font weigth).

+its in a debug mode.